 “Vegas is a city of extravagance and luxury, and at the same time you have this whole community that is supporting it,” says writer and producer Miranda Kwok.
 “Service, undocumented and domestic workers are the heart of the city and holding it up, yet they are completely made to be invisible.”

-Since the show premiered in January of this year, “The Cleaning Lady” has been lauded by critics and audiences for its frank portrayals of issues faced by so many real people in the United States today.
+Since the show premiered in January of 2022, “The Cleaning Lady” has been lauded by critics and audiences for its frank portrayals of issues so many real people in the United States face today.
 Even without the mob at her back, Thony has plenty to worry about.
-She and her sister-in-law Fiona (Millan) frequently face the possibility of deportation, a stark reality for the estimated 11 million undocumented workers living in the U.S. today.
+She and her sister-in-law, Fiona (Millan), frequently face the possibility of deportation, a stark reality for the estimated 11 million undocumented workers currently living in the United States.

 Kwok, Carter and fellow executive producer Shay Mitchell incorporated those elements into the series from its conception.
 However, the creative team were (and still are) well aware that it can be tough getting American audiences to watch a show centered on undocumented characters.

 Many aspects of Thony and Fiona’s characters also come from the actors themselves.
-While Thony was initially supposed to be Filipina, the writers adjusted the role after casting Yung, who’s Cambodian, in the role.
-“Things about the characters have changed from the original conception once we cast them, because you want to pull in their talents and pull in language, religion, that cultural specificity that makes that character come to life,” says Carter.
+While Thony was initially supposed to be Filipina, the writers adjusted the role after casting Yung, who’s Cambodian.
+“Things about the characters have changed from the original conception once we cast them because you want to pull in their talents and pull in language, religion, that cultural specificity that makes that character come to life,” says Carter.
 Small details, like the Buddha statue in Thony’s room, were included following discussions with the cast.
-“We have tried to incorporate the DNA of every actor that we cast into the character,” Carter says.
+“We have tried to incorporate the DNA of every actor that we cast into the character,” she says.

 The cultural authenticity you see on screen comes from much more than Millan and Yung’s input, too.
 “The Cleaning Lady” features a number of characters from widely diverse backgrounds, including a newcomer played by Indian actor Naveen Andrews in the series’ second season.
-“There are so many cultures present on this show, whether it’s on-camera or off-camera,” says Millan.
-“When it premiered, I saw the response from everybody and it was just this appreciation and celebration that we’re being represented completely, in a way that’s not two-dimensional or stereotypical.
+“There are so many cultures present on this show, whether it’s on-camera or off-camera, and that is what’s groundbreaking,” says Millan.
+“When it premiered, I saw the response from everybody, and it was just this appreciation and celebration that we’re being represented completely, in a way that’s not two-dimensional or stereotypical.
 It’s really grounded and humanized.”

-As “The Cleaning Lady”’s second season premiered on Sept.
-19 of this year, Thony, Fiona and the rest of their family still have to wrestle with plenty of threats, both internal and external.
-But Kwok and Carter emphasize that Thony will be taking control of her destiny in new ways.
+With the premiere of “The Cleaning Lady”’s second season on Sept.
+19, Thony, Fiona and the rest of their family are wrestling with plenty of threats, both internal and external.
+But Kwok and Carter emphasize that Thony will take control of her destiny in new ways.
 “There’s still that part of her that always wants to do good, and we’re trying to keep that as a touchstone,” Kwok says.
-“In season one, she was still very much a cleaning lady who was operating in the shadows, and in season two, she becomes much more empowered to step out of the shadows, to help her community and overall be more empowered herself as she makes different choices.”
+“In season one, she was still very much a cleaning lady who was operating in the shadows.
+In season two, she becomes much more empowered to step out of the shadows, to help her community and overall be more empowered herself as she makes different choices.”

-As Vegas continues to shine, so does Thony—and her story.
-“We didn’t want to just do the damsel in distress with this show, ever, that she’s the one that needs to be saved,” says Carter.
+Just as Vegas continues to shine, so does Thony—and her story.
+“We didn’t want to just do the ‘damsel in distress’ with this show, ever, that she’s the one that needs to be saved,” says Carter.
 “We’re having fun flipping the script and reversing the expectations.”